FerdAngle/NetanMastersYu/README.md

 NOTE: Your anti-virus might produce a false positive, so it's best to mark the folder as an exception within your anti-virus beforehand.

+Default hotkeys:
+F1: Start the macro
+F2: Stop the macro
+J: Add form (saves the coordinates where your mouse cursor is)
+U: Add slot (saves the coordinates where your mouse cursor is)

 <a name="installation"><h2>❔ Tutorial (for setting up two accounts to work with the macro) </h2></a>

 Before beginning, you should have your roblox alt logged in on a browser and your main on a different browser or on the roblox app itself